forthy42/net2o/wiki/squid.md

 things you need with different persons.
 The money itself decouples the individual acts of trade.

+The work to get the shell or the coin is only invested once, but the coin remains an interchangeable object of value, it can be traded many times.

-### Paper money
+### Banknotes

 These scarce tokens were chosen to ensure that you need a certain amount of work to gather them, so when your time has a value, you wouldn't waste too much on collecting shells or mining gold.
-The problem is: these things have a limited availability, and when society and economy grows, you run out of tokens.
-This leads to deflation, and in deflation, people tend to hord their money (spending it tomorrow gets you more than spending today), which is instable, and deflation gets worse.
+The problem is: these things have an upper limit of availability (even if more people collect or mine them), and when society and economy grows, you run out of tokens.
+This leads to deflation, and in deflation, people tend to hoard their money (spending it tomorrow gets you more than spending today), which creates an economic downcycle, and deflation gets worse.
 If it was just lack of work to get the tokens, society would ramp up collecting shells and mining noble metals, but if there is a natural limit to get more shells or gold, you need another idea.

-The first early forms of banknote were financial products, the promissory note.
+The first early forms of banknotes were financial products, the promissory note.
 Instead of actually paying, you just gave the promise.
-That allows to inflate the amount of available money to keep business going.
-Song dynasty China e.g. had a thriving economy, and the social reforms of Wang Anshi allowed even small farmers to take credits and buy the land they were using.
-That however comes with a problem of trust: You have to trust that promise.
+That allows to inflate the amount of available money to keep business going, because now almost any valuable, even real estate, could be converted into easy to carry paper.
+Song dynasty China e.g. had a thriving economy, and money went almost everywhere; even the small farmers lend it to buy the land they were using from the landlords, using state-granted credits (invented by social reformer Wang Anshi).
+But banks or private persons creating promissory notes has trust problems.

 Eventually, in the 12th century, the first state took over the role of the trustee, and China's Song dynasty created the first legal tender